 As I mentioned recently on here, I want the rest of this year to be a year to myself.
 And no, I’m not meaning I want to go be an anti-social hermit and have no friends.
 I mean I want to focus more on what I want this year, and not make compromises in my life to make someone else happy.

 I looked up at the sky and it brought me back to that night.
 There were crashing waves and mojitos.
 The rain was coming down in buckets, we had to shout to hear each other over the noise.

 If you were here, we would look up at the rain falling down on our faces and laugh at the perfect way in which it paralleled a 90s romantic comedy.

 We would pause as we took our eyes away from the oncoming storm to notice the graceful way the falling sun framed our faces, our glances lingering a second too long.

-I visited Koh Chang twice over the course of a couple of months and I easily found the draw of this “elephant island”.
-With its hilly jungles, uncrowded beaches, and the feeling that you’ve reached one of the less touristy spots in Thailand, there is a lot to love about Koh Chang.
+I visited Koh Chang Island twice over the course of a couple of months and I easily found the draw of this “elephant island”.
+With its hilly jungles, uncrowded beaches, and the feeling that you’ve reached one of the less touristy spots in Thailand, there is a lot to love about Koh Chang Island.